 Tag Archives: Aristotle

 By Jocelyn Hitchcock, Contributing Writer, Classical Wisdom Alexander III of Macedon is perhaps one of the most notorious figures to come out of the ancient world, for better or worse.
-Born in Pella in 356 BCE to the royal King Phillip II, it seemed destined that Alexander the Great follow in the family business of
+Born in Pella in 356 BCE to the King Philip II, it seemed destined that Alexander the Great follow in the family business of military

 By Jacob Bell, Contributing Writer, Classical Wisdom There is probably no other ancient Greek philosopher who has been so misunderstood in our modern era.
 Nowadays his philosophy is associated with excess and drinking and food apps… but the reality is, he preached the exact opposite.
 Indeed, his name should connote moderation, science, atheism, death…and happiness?